Wuyou Temple

 Wuyou Temple (乌尤寺 (烏尤寺, Wūyóu Sì)) is a Buddhist temple located on the top of Mount Wuyou, in Shizhong District of Leshan, Sichuan, China.
-It is in the same area as the Leshan Giant Buddha and is the main and oldest temple in the area, being designated as Leshan's national key Buddhist temple.
+It is in the same area as the Leshan Giant Buddha and is the main and oldest temple in the area, being designated as Leshan's key Buddhist temple.

 History

 The temple traces its origins to the former Zhengjue Temple (正觉寺), founded by master Huijing (惠净) in the Tang dynasty (618-907) and would later become Wuyou Temple in the Song dynasty (960-1279).
 Over the course of 1,400 years, the temple was destroyed and rebuilt many times.
 The present version was completed in the Qing dynasty (1644-1911).

 Wuyou Temple has been designated as a National Key Buddhist Temple in Han Chinese Area by the State Council of China in 1983, the only one designated as such in Leshan.